Zero-Waste Wedding Guide

 Working with a local caterer from Gloucestershire, they built their menu around seasonal British produce.
 The harvest season meant they could feature heritage apples from nearby orchards, game from local estates, and vegetables grown practically on their doorstep.
 Their menu tasting in early spring helped them understand what would be available come October, though they wisely planned several alternatives when the wet summer affected some crop yields.

 The couple incorporated classic British wedding traditions with a sustainable twist - instead of imported flowers, their tables featured potted herbs from the kitchen garden, which doubled as favours for guests.
-Their plant-based options included a spectacular mushroom Wellington using fungi grown in the Stroud Valley, while the wedding cake came from a local baker who used eggs from her own chickens and butter from a neighbouring dairy farm.
+Their plant-based options included a spectacular mushroom Wellington using fungi grown in the Stroud Valley.
+At the same time, the wedding cake came from a local baker who used eggs from her own chickens and butter from a neighbouring dairy farm.

-For couples looking to follow this approach, many historic venues like Blenheim Palace and Highgrove House now work exclusively with farm-to-table caterers.
+For couples looking to follow this approach, many historic venues, such as Blenheim Palace and Highgrove House, now work exclusively with farm-to-table caterers.
 Just remember to start your supplier search at least 8-12 months ahead, as the best sustainable catering companies often book up quickly during the summer wedding season.

 Zero-Waste Buffet Setup